Phone: 020 8858 5497 Email: sao@sherington.greenwich.sch.uk

 Science

-At Sherington we believe that a broad and balanced science education is the entitlement of all children.
-We give our pupils the foundations they need to able to better understand the world in which they live.
+At Sherington, we believe that a broad and balanced science education is the entitlement of all children.
+We give ours the foundations they need to able to better understand the world in which they live.

-Through our bespoke curriculum, children are presented with opportunities to link practical experiences to ideas.
-In order that our pupils are prepared for life in an increasingly scientific and technological world, all students are encouraged to think creatively and critically.
+Through our bespoke curriculum, the children are presented with opportunities to link practical experiences to ideas.
+In order that they are prepared for life in an increasingly scientific and technological world, all children are encouraged to think creatively and critically.

-The rich provision offered at Sherington is enhanced through: partnerships with secondary schools; after school clubs; visits; specific projects.
+The rich provision offered at Sherington is enhanced through: partnerships with secondary schools; after school clubs; visits; specific projects and initiatives.

 OLYMPUS DIGITAL CAMERA OLYMPUS DIGITAL CAMERA OLYMPUS DIGITAL CAMERA

-During our themed Science Week, all pupils participate in a wide range of engaging activities.
+During our themed Science Week, all learners participate in a wide range of engaging activities.

 In the EYFS and Key Stage 1